 SOC 2 reports are thus intended to meet the needs of a broad range of users requiring detailed information and assurance about the controls at a service organization relevant to security, availability, and processing integrity of the systems the service organization uses to process users’ data and the confidentiality and privacy of the information processed by these systems.
 As such, SOC 2 reports play a vital regarding the oversight of the organization, vendor management programs, corporate governance and risk management processes, regulatory compliance oversight, and more.

-Understanding the SOC 2 Trust Services Criteria (TSC)
+Understanding the SOC 2 Trust Services Criteria (TSP)

-Regarding the Trust Services Criteria (TSC), please note the following: The TSC are control criteria for use in attestation or consulting engagements to evaluate and report on controls over information and systems (a) across an entire entity; (b) at a subsidiary, division, or operating unit level; (c) within a function relevant to the entity's operational, reporting, or compliance objectives; or (d) for a particular type of information used by the entity.
-The TSC are classified into the following categories:
+Regarding the Trust Services Criteria (TSP), please note the following: The TSP are control criteria for use in attestation or consulting engagements to evaluate and report on controls over information and systems (a) across an entire entity; (b) at a subsidiary, division, or operating unit level; (c) within a function relevant to the entity's operational, reporting, or compliance objectives; or (d) for a particular type of information used by the entity.
+The TSP are classified into the following categories:

 - Security.
 Information and systems are protected against unauthorized access, unauthorized disclosure of information, and damage to systems that could compromise the availability, integrity, confidentiality, and privacy of information or systems and affect the entity’s ability to meet its objectives.